FerallOut/lrn_1_Riffomonas_project/docs/notes_log.md

 ### 14.D. delete the files expected as output
 In my case "results/5_world_drought.png" and "index.html" because sometimes, if GitHub Action fails while developing a pipeline, it might get stuck saying that the pipeline keeps failing.
 So force the run by deleting the final output files before the 1st stable run.

+## 15. summarize so far
+- I kept getting errors with GitHub Actions, saying it runs out of memory - I decreased the number of lines read in one file to 250.000 for 500.000 ("scripts/8_concatenate_dly.sh) and added a cleanup action in "scripts/4_get_ghcnd_data.sh"